atick-faisal/Android-Kotlin-Fundamentals/Readme.txt

 	- Encapsulation is a way to restrict direct access to some of an object's fields.
 When you encapsulate an object, you expose a set of public methods that modify the private internal fields.
 Using encapsulation, you control how other classes manipulate these internal fields.

 	- A backing property allows you to return something from a getter other than the exact object

+	- The observer pattern is a software design pattern.
+It specifies communication between objects: an observable (the "subject" of observation) and observers.
+An observable is an object that notifies observers about the changes in its state.

+	- Usually, LiveData delivers updates to the observers only when data changes.
+An exception to this behavior is that observers also receive updates when the observer changes from an inactive to an active state.